kasperkouhia/hero-block/README.md

 Refer to the above section for information on each of the relevant files and folders of the plugin.

-If you just need to make changes to the rendered block, you need only to edit the `block.js` file.
+**If you just need to make changes to the rendered block, you need only to edit the `block.js` file!**

 When making changes to the block's files, use either the `start` or `build` scripts defined in `package.json`.